IBM/CAST/docs/source/cast-big-data/common-problems.rst

 Fixing Timestamps in Elasticsearch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is the prefered methodology for resolving issues in the timestamp.
+This is the preferred methodology for resolving issues in the timestamp.
 CAST supplies a utility in |csm-bds| for generating mappings that fix the timestamps in data sources outlined in :ref:`CASTDataAgg`.